rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 URI scheme should be flexible enough to represent all of or any needed subset of the previously discussed identifiers.

-XMPP can represent a domain, a handle (bare JID), or a device (fully qualified JID).
+For example, the XMPP protocol can represent a domain, a handle (bare JID), or a device (fully qualified JID).
-Unfortunately its xmpp: URI scheme was only designed to represent handles and domains.
-But the `im:` URI scheme can represent all XMPP identifiers:
+Unfortunately its xmpp: URI scheme was only designed to represent handles and domains, but the `im:` URI scheme can represent all XMPP identifiers:

 * im:xmpp=example.com  (domain only)
 * im:xmpp=juliet@example.com  (bare JID - handle)
 * im:xmpp=juliet/balcony@example.com  (fully qualified JID - client/device)

 Likewise the IRC protocol can represent domain, handle (nick), user (account), and channel.
+The examples below represent a domain, a nick, a user, a local channel, abd three ways to specify the projectX channel.

+* im:irc=irc.example.com
+* im:irc=irc.example.com/juliet,isuser
+* im:irc=irc.example.com/juliet%21jcapulet1583%40example.com,isuser
+* im:irc=irc.example.com/%26local_announcements_channel
-* im:irc=
+* im:irc=irc.example.com/#projectX
-* im:irc=
+* im:irc=irc.example.com/%23projectX
-* im:irc=
+* im:irc=irc.example.com/%23projectX
-* im:irc=
+* im:irc=irc.example.com/%23projectX,ischannel

 Imagine a hypothetical WXYZ IM protocol with support for all our identifiers.
-These could be represented unambiguously using the conventions below:
+These could be represented unambiguously using the conventions below, or with an explicit parameter (ex: `;id-type=`):

 | id type  | unscoped form               | domain scoped form                      |